 system tray Plasmoid.

 It can be added to a panel or the desktop like any other Plasmoid.
-Note that under

 only one place.
-For that it makes also most sense to ensure the autostart of the
+For that, it also makes most sense to ensure the autostart of the

 stand-alone tray application is disabled.
 Otherwise you would end up having two icons